ankane/pghero/guides/Docker.md

 docker build -t my-pghero .
 ```

-If multiple databases are in the same instance and use historical query stats, PgHero should be configured to capture them together.
+With Postgres < 12, if multiple databases are in the same instance and use historical query stats, PgHero should be configured to capture them together.

 ```yml
 databases: